projectcalico/calico/docs/calicoctl/node.md

     <IP6>: Unique IPv6 address associated with an interface on the host machine.
     <DOCKER_IMAGE_NAME>: Desired calico/node Docker image to use.
                          (default value depends on calicoctl binary version)
+    <RUNTIME>: Specify how Calico should launch its core processes.
     <AS_NUM>: Autonomous System number to use for BGP peering.
               (default global AS number of 64511 is used if not specified)
     <LOG_DIR>: Directory where Calico will store logs, if not default.